-Work-related skin problems are caused or made worse by exposure to or coming into contact with substances such as chemicals.
-Dermatitis (also known as eczema) is by far the most common, but urticaria and skin cancer can also cause problems.
+Work-related skin problems are caused or made worse by exposure to or coming into contact with substances such as chemicals and oils.

 What should I do about it?